farlee2121/DevEssentialsBlog/content/draft/2023-05-09-Event-storm-to-software-design.md

   -> CancelOrderRequest
   -> CancelOrderResult

-type GetOrderById = OrderId -> Order

-type OrderId = // must be unique, and easy for a customer to read to a support agent

 type CancelOrderRequest = {
   OrderId: OrderId
   Reason: ShopperCancelReason
 }

-  type ShopperCancelReason =
+type OrderId = // must be unique, and easy for a customer to read to a support agent type ShopperCancelReason =
   // Q: What reasons might a shopper cancel their order for?
   | FoundBetterPrice

 type CancelOrderResult =
-  | Success of
+  | Success of ShopperOrderCanceled
-    | OrderCanceled
-  | Error of
+  | Error of OrderCancelFailed
-    // Q: What ways can an order fail that might change the message to consumers?
-    | OrderAlreadyInFulfillment
-    | OrderNotFound

-  type OrderCanceled = {
+  type ShopperOrderCanceled = {
     // Q: what do we need to notify others?
     OrderId: OrderId
     Reason: CancelReason
   }

-  type CancelReason =
+  type OrderCancelFailed =
-    // Q: What groups would have distinct reasons for cancelling?
-    | ShopperCancelReason
-    | SellerCancelReason
+    | OrderAlreadyInFulfillment
-    | WarehouseCancelReason
+    | OrderNotFound
 ```

 Surprise!
 This is valid F# syntax (minus the order of type declarations, which I left alone to keep the comparison easy).